Pandemic St. Patrick’s Day

 These were not the influencers of Pauly Pop Music or Amy AM Radio, I was sharing the people that contributed to my overall aesthetic as a musical being, hence I changed the written rules by adding the following:

 “I was nominated to post 20 albums in 20 days that have really made an impact on me (at any age).
 I have been asked to post the album cover, no explanation, and to nominate a person each day to do the same.
-(Except I won’t be bugging anyone else and I WILL be giving some sort of explanative write-up per album or else Why bother?
+(Except I wouldn’t be bugging anyone else and I WILL be giving some sort of explanative write-up per album or else Why bother?
 Am I right?)”

-“Synchronicity” by The Police
+“Synchronicity” (no cosmic pun intended) by The Police

 and “War” by Ireland’s own U2